The Hangover trilogy has etched itself into pop culture history since the release of the first movie installment in 2009.

 In the Air Tonight – Phil Collins

-This eerie, haunting song performed by ’80s songwriter and musical icon Phil Collins appears in The Hangover movie.
+This eerie, haunting song performed by ’80s songwriter and musical icon Phil Collins appears in the first of the trilogy.
 Its moody composition lends itself well to the film, which follows several best friends embarking on a drama-filled bachelor party trip.
 ‘In The Air Tonight’ was released on Collins’ 1981 album, Face Value.

 Related: Find this song on our playlist of the best betrayal songs.